format

 Displays Shinkansen is called a ""bullet train"".

-Add decimal point and two decimal places to a number:
+Adds currency symbol, decimal point, and two decimal places to a number:

 [%format type:'currency'%]19[%/format%]